cardano-foundation/cardano-rosetta/examples/README.md

 ## Sending transactions with pool registration with cert and pledge

-This example does the same as the above one except that the pool registration operation is build through the pool cert.
+This example does the same as the above one except that the pool registration operation is built through the pool cert.
 So, a predefined pool cert has been created with the following data:

 1. Has as owners the two predefined `ownerAddress`and `ownerTwoAddress`.
 2. Pool hash the predefined `POOL_KEY_HASH`.